mjp41/cpython/Doc/regions.md

 The types in Python are mutable, but are typically only mutated at the start of the program.
 To support this, we need an operation to turn initially mutable objects into immutable objects.
-We add to the programming model a `freeze` operation that makes an object and its reachable graph of objects immutable.
+We extend the programming model with a `freeze` operation that makes an object and its reachable graph of objects immutable.

 The fields of an immutable object may not be modified.
 Its reference count can be modified and it can be collected if it is no longer referenced.
 This reference count may be concurrently modified.

-To allow globals to be used in a concurrent setting, we have an explicit operation to promote make the globals immutable.
+To allow globals to be used in a concurrent setting, we add an explicit operation to make the globals immutable.
 ```
 make_globals_immutable()
 ```
-This must have been run to start the concurrency runtime and enable explicit region creation.
+This must have been run to start the concurrency runtime and enable region creation.
+This cannot be immediately done as we need some time to allow for the set-up of the types and any monkey-patching.
+As types are globals, you would not be able to have any fields on Types (for example default values) if they are immutable from the start.

 ## Project plan

-We need to break the development in to several phases.
+We need to break the development in to several phases and their completion requirements.

 ### Phase 1: Deeply immutable objects

-This requires

 *  A flag to represent if an object is deeply immutable.
 *  If the flag is set, then the object cannot be mutated.
 (This needs to be enforced in the runtime.)